mstinaff/PMS_Updater/README.md

 Dependencies
 ===========

-The script requires wget and perl5 to properly work.
+The script requires wget and perl5 to properly work if you are working in something like a FreeBSD jail that doesn't come supplied with these packages.